testtesttesttest45/Hungry-News/readme.md

 python -m venv venv
 venv\Scripts\activate
 pip install -r requirements.txt
+# Create a folder "dataset" and add the dataset.csv file found in the GitHub repository releases.
+# Duplicate the dataset.csv file and rename it to "dataset_copy.csv" and place it outside the dataset folder.
+# A trained model is already provided in the GitHub repository releases.
+Place it in the machine_learning folder.
-# To create a new model, run the following command:
+# Else, to create a new model, run the following command:
 python main.py
 # The accuracy of the model depends on the manual ratings given in dataset.csv.
 # Upload this model to AWS S3 to update the model for the Lambda function.